 10. Configure the settings for distributing the Messenger via email.
 Type recipients’ email addresses into the To field, separated by commas, or click on recipients in the Contacts list.
 A subject and brief introductory message can also be added to the Messenger delivery email.
 Each recipient will receive a unique link to access their individual Messenger by email.

-Recipients listed in the Cc field will have access to a "view only" Messenger, and will not be able to adjust approvals or select levels.
+Recipients listed in the Cc field will have access to a View Only version of the Messenger, and will not be able to adjust approvals or select levels.